Mikmik28/bootcamp-rspec-activity/README.md

 2. describe "#count_logs"
 - create a logs as much as you want
-- it should return the total logs
+- it should count the total logs

 ## Bonus Challenge!!!